NoHorizon/Angular-Rick-and-Morty-Final-Project/README.md

-# Final Project For IT-STEP ACADEMY

-# Angular Rick And Morty

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.0.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.

 # A little about my final project: Building a dynamic website with Angular

 # This is my final project for IT-STEP Academy 6-month Front-End Course.